amalfra/docker-hub/README.md

 pip3 install docker-hub
 ```

+> Note: Starting from v3.0 support for python v2 will be dropped.

 ## Usage
 ##### 1. Authenticate with Docker Hub
 If you are already logged in using `docker login` command, then the token in Docker engine config will be used.
 Otherwise you can choose to proceed without authenticating which will query docker hub without token and list only public resources.
 To authenticate for viewing private resources do `docker-hub login` command; this will save auth token in `docker-hub`'s config file so that you don't need to login every time.